Skip to Content

 Method

-2. In the base of a food processor, combine the flour and butter.
-Pulse about 8-10 times, until the butter and flour mixture has formed pea-sized crumbles.
+2. In a food processor, combine the flour and cold butter.
+Pulse 8 to 10 times, until the mixture resembles coarse crumbs with some pea-size pieces of butter.

-5. Remove the dough from the food processor and place it on a lightly floured surface.
-Use your hands to press the dough into a 1-inch thick rectangle, about 6-inches by 10-inches.
-Fold the rectangle into thirds and press to a 1-inch thickness again.
-Repeat this step one more time.
+4. Turn the dough out onto a lightly floured surface.
+Using your hands, gently press the dough into a 1-inch-thick rectangle, about 6 x 10 inches.
+Fold the rectangle into thirds, then press it back to a 1-inch thickness.
+Repeat this folding and pressing process one more time.

 Nutrition Info